Tango Therapeutics Inc (TNGX) Shares Down Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for TNGX stocks, with H.C.
 Wainwright repeating the rating for TNGX by listing it as a “Buy.”
 The predicted price for TNGX in the upcoming period, according to H.C.
 Wainwright is $10 based on the research report published on October 20, 2022 of the previous year 2022.

-During the last 5 trading sessions, TNGX fell by -12.27%, which changed the moving average for the period of 200-days by +25.57% in comparison to the 20-day moving average, which settled at $9.98.
-In addition, Tango Therapeutics Inc saw 36.14% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TNGX fell by -33.94%, which changed the moving average for the period of 200-days by -9.44% in comparison to the 20-day moving average, which settled at $9.92.
+In addition, Tango Therapeutics Inc saw -10.07% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TNGX starting from Boxer Capital, LLC, who purchase 475,000 shares at the price of $5.15 back on Aug 11.
-After this action, Boxer Capital, LLC now owns 743,542 shares of Tango Therapeutics Inc, valued at $2,446,250 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TNGX starting from Boxer Capital, LLC, who sale 175,000 shares at the price of $9.97 back on Oct 09.
+After this action, Boxer Capital, LLC now owns 6,948,642 shares of Tango Therapeutics Inc, valued at $1,744,750 using the latest closing price.

 Stock Fundamentals for TNGX